Frequently Asked Financial Aid Questions

 Useful documents include your tax returns from the previous year, as well as your parents' return if dependent, or your spouse's if applicable.

 You can access your information through your Connections account.
-This will show you how to navigate to your information.
+Please click here to learn more.